eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 Note that it even knows about resources it did not directly create (such as ReplicaSet and Endpoints).

+We can also get the logs for our application:

 ```execute-1
 kapp logs -f -a simple-app
 ```